 Use these insights to learn if you’d benefit from reassigning some territories and accounts between reps, as well as if you could scale your presence in this territory by adding more members to your team.

-Implement a powerful stack of apps and tools to help your reps be focused and work efficiently.
-These cloud-based tools are particularly valuable to teams that work and collaborate remotely, which is a given considering the nature of breaking into new, distant territories.
+Implement a powerful stack of apps and tools to help your reps focus and work efficiently.
+These cloud-based tools are particularly valuable to teams that work and collaborate remotely, which is common when breaking into new, distant territories.

 Here’s how a CRM benefits sales territory management: